G-S9N6DX06CF

 When they feed you will notice that while some animals have their heads down grazing others will be standing up and looking around for predators.

-How do zebras mate?
+How do zebras' breed?

 A herd stallion checks the reproductive condition of his mares by sniffing their urine.

-The mares urinate more frequently as they come into heat and the male marks where they urinate.
+The Mares urinate more frequently as they come into heat and the male marks where they urinate.

 When a mare is on heat the mare presents to the stallion by standing with her hind legs splayed and her tail lifted to one side.